bmwcarit/ramses/README.md

 apt install docker.io
-groupadd docker             #can fail if already exists usermod –aG docker $USER
+groupadd docker             #can fail if already exists usermod –aG docker $USER newgrp docker               #logs you into the new group in the current terminal session

-#re-login or restart for the group changes to take effect

 docker run hello-world      #check that docker works